Undergraduate Research Explorer

 Availability: All Years, but preference will be given to students in their second- or third-year of studies.

-Research Type(s): Summer Research Programs
+Research Type(s): Summer Research Programs, Research Fellowships / Studentships

 Location: Dependent on the nature of the research project that the student is undertaking.